Jump to section

 Communication isn’t all about what you say, though.

-This management style is all about hearing your team members’ points of view, so practice your active listening skills to really understand their decision-making process.
+This management style is all about hearing your team members’ points of view.
+Practice your active listening skills to really understand their decision-making process.

 3. Develop empathy

-Empathy is crucial in a leadership role, and it’s especially important for servant leadership.
+Empathy is crucial in a leadership role.
+It’s especially important for servant leadership.

-Empathy means being able to put yourself in another person’s shoes, to be able to see things from their perspective.
+Empathy means being able to put yourself in another person’s shoes.
+It allows you to see things from their perspective.

 This is a vital skill to practice if you’re looking to become a transformational leader.